Skip to main content

 • A second author or a co-author

 These custom fields need to be mapped with your CMS, which often requires some advanced API knowledge.
-This information below is all your developer needs to do so:
+This information below is all your developer needs to do:

 For Developers πŸ’»

-Each created field is assigned a field key.
-This key should be used to map the custom fields on your website.
+Each created field is assigned a field API key.
+This key can be used to map the custom fields on your website.

-Once the custom fields have been connected to your blog/website, you can start using them by going to the Summary tab of the editor and scrolling down to Custom fields, where you will be able to fill them for the specific article:
+Once the custom fields have been connected to your blog/website, you can start using them by going to an Article > Settings > scroll down to Custom fields, where you will be able to fill them for the specific article:

 Once you publish your article to your CMS, these fields will be pushed together with all other standard fields, and they will all be displayed on the blog article.